 Start with a trip on the Hop On Hop Off bus, which takes you past all the city’s major attractions and gives you a good overview of the city.

-Palma’s impressive Gothic cathedral is beautifully reflected in the sea at Palma Bay and is a must see – even from the inside.
+Palma’s impressive Gothic cathedral is beautifully reflected in the sea at Palma Bay and is a must-see – even from the inside.
 The church is one of Spain’s most beautiful, influenced by the famous Antoni Gaudí.
 From the Castell de Bellver, which has been a fortress, a royal summer residence and a prison, you’ll have a fantastic panoramic view of the city.
 The famous artist Joan Miró lived and worked in Palma.
-Also visit his museum and studio and Mallorca’s most beautiful museum of modern art, Es Baluard
+Be sure to also visit his museum and studio as well as Mallorca’s most beautiful museum of modern art, Es Baluard

-Take a stroll down Paseo del Born, also known as the ‘Golden Mile’ and the city’s main shopping street.
+Take a stroll down Paseo del Born, also known as the ‘Golden Mile’ which is the city’s main shopping street.
 Located in Palma’s Old Town, it’s also a great place to soak up the local life in the squares and cafés.

-If you want to get out of the city, take the old bumletrain, which runs from Palma through beautiful orange groves and rural villages to the town of Sóller.
+If you want to get out of the city, take the old local train, which runs from Palma through beautiful orange groves and rural villages to the town of Sóller.
 A trip that delights children and adults alike.

 Taste of Palma

 At Palma’s food market you can buy delicious vegetables, fruit, meat, cheese, olive oil and spices for lunch or dinner at home.
 Palma has a wealth of delicious tapas bars and restaurants, and if you’re in town on a Tuesday, the tapas route is a must, where you can get a tapa and a beer for 2-3 euros at a number of bars.
 Also check out one of the city’s best tapas bars, Tast Unión, located close to Paseo del Born.
 If you want to indulge your sweet tooth, stop by Rosevelvet Bakery.